-As a retiree, you will be able to use Unified Communications (UC) to send and receive email.
-You will also be able to manage appointments and share your calendar with others.
+As a retiree, you can use Unified Communications (UC) to send and receive email.
+You can also use UC to manage appointments and share your calendar with others.

-Your email address, email@example.com, will remain the same.
-In many cases, the way you check your email, store your contacts, and schedule meetings will be very similar to what you do now, although you may need to update to the latest software.
+Your email address, email@example.com, will remain the same after your retirement.
+In many cases, the way you check your email, store your contacts, and schedule meetings will be very similar to what you do already, although you may need to update to the latest software.
 For example, if you use Microsoft Outlook, you can continue to use it.
-You can also continue to check your email online, although you should go to https://webmail.illinois.edu.
+You can also continue to check your email online, although you should do it through https://webmail.illinois.edu.

 All UC at Illinois workshops for Outlook and Lync will continue to be offered at no cost to faculty, staff, professional students, graduate students, and retirees of the Urbana campus.

 See UC Training for more information.